 The files that the aliases point to are burned to the disc.
 In addition, if the folders you add to the disc contain aliases, the files those aliases point to are also burned to the disc.

 Note: If you eject the disc without burning it, a burn folder with the items you copied to the disc is created and placed on your desktop.
-To complete the burn process, click the burn icon next to the folder in the Finder sidebar, or hold down the Control key as you click any disc, then choose Burn Disc from the shortcut menu.
+To complete the burn process, click the burn icon next to the folder in the Finder sidebar, or press and hold the Control key as you click any disc, then choose Burn Disc from the shortcut menu.

 To burn a disc image (.dmg file) to a disc, Control-click the disc image file, choose “Burn Disc Image [disc name] to Disc” from the shortcut menu, then follow the instructions.